waleCloud/me/content/blog/we're-not-close-to-AGI-just-yet/index.md

 We will also begin to see what i will call Agency Operators on the application layer, AI operators that will not just respond, act but have total agency of action and initiatives across surface areas they've been exposed to at some point with minimal ongoing human direction.

-The first iteration of this we've seen with MCPs, function and tool callings, the next itration will be agency for the agents with less and less context to operate.
+The first iteration of this we've seen with MCPs, function and tool callings, the next itration will be agency for the agents with less and less human inputs.

+comes next the AWO - Autonomous Worker Operators.